x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 Beginning in early 2021, we started to disable Basic authentication for existing tenants with no reported usage.
 We always provide Message Center notifications to any customer prior to Basic authentication being disabled in their tenant.

-In September 2021, we announced that effective October 1, 2022, we will begin disabling Basic Authentication for Outlook, EWS, RPS, POP, IMAP, and EAS protocols in Exchange Online.
+In September 2021, we announced that effective October 1, 2022, we will begin disabling Basic authentication for Outlook, EWS, RPS, POP, IMAP, and EAS protocols in Exchange Online.
 SMTP Auth will also be disabled if it is not being used.

 ## Impact to messaging protocols and existing applications